albertorestifo/node-dijkstra/README.md

 ### `Graph#removeNode(name)`

-Removes a node and all it's references from the graph
+Removes a node and all its references from the graph

 #### Parameters